UNH-LunaCats-Robotics/LunacatsRaspberryPi/2019-2020/Testing/README.md

     //put test code here
 }
 ```

+Make sure that the test file is in the appropriate folder so you can also include dependent sources (for example, in this case, arduino code to perform tests against).

 All of the tests will be executed when the executable created from cmake is ran after it is added to CMakeLists.txt.